API Reference¶

 Status Codes:

-• 400: Invalid request (e.g., invalid size for model, n > 1 for DALL-E 3)
+200: Image(s) generated successfully400: Invalid request (e.g., invalid size for model, n > 1 for DALL-E 3)401: Invalid API key429: Rate limit exceeded500: Backend error503: Gemini backend unavailable (for Nano Banana models)

 Timeout Configuration: Image generation requests use a configurable timeout (default: 3 minutes).
 See timeouts.request.image_generation in configuration.

-Image Edit (Inpainting)
+Image Edit (Inpainting)¶

 Edit existing images using OpenAI's inpainting capabilities.
 This endpoint allows you to modify specific regions of an image based on a text prompt and optional mask.
 Supports GPT Image models and DALL-E 2.